umama-rahman1/Digital-Systems-Lab/README.md

 # Digital-Systems-Lab
-This is a repository for the ECE-5500 Digital Systems course Lab component for Winter of 2023
+This is a repository for the ECE-5500 Digital Systems course Lab component for Winter of 2023 in Memorial University of Newfoundland and Labrador.

 The lab was done in VHDL using Intel Questa FPGA